Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

         For data encryption, you can create encrypted EBS volumes with the Amazon EBS encryption feature.
 All EBS volume types support encryption.
 Amazon EBS encryption uses 256-bit Advanced Encryption Standard algorithms (AES-256) and an Amazon-managed key infrastructure.
 The encryption occurs on the server that hosts the EC2 instance, providing encryption of data-in-transit from the EC2 instance to Amazon EBS storage.

     +	#####	Data security
+        Amazon EBS volumes are presented to you as raw, unformatted block devices.
+These devices are logical devices that are created on the EBS infrastructure.
+The Amazon EBS service verifies that the devices are logically empty prior to any use or reuse by a customer.